djbooth007/tallycoin_connect/README.md

 # Tallycoin Connect

+## NOTE: Tallycoin platform shut down June 1st, 2024.
+Therefore, Tallycoin Connect service will not function.

 ![screenshot](https://tallycoin.app/img/tallycoin_connect_screenshot.jpg)

 ## Decentralize the money

-Install Tallycoin Connect on a bitcoin node to allow for the retrieval of lightning invoices via [Tallycoin](https://tallycoin.app).
+Install Tallycoin Connect on a bitcoin node to allow for the retrieval of lightning invoices via Tallycoin.

 Get your own personalized Lightning Address connecting to your own node! eg, ⚡️ username @ tallycoin.app